cloudera/hue/docs/docs-site/content/developer/development/_index.md

     password=secretpassword
     name=hue

+Read more about how [configurations work](/administrator/configuration/).

+### First SQL queries!

+Here is how to point the Editor to MySql or [Apache Hive](https://hive.apache.org/) and execute your first SQL queries.
+For other supported databases refer to the [connectors](/administrator/configuration/connectors/).

+#### MySQL

-Below the `[[interpreters]]` of `[notebook]`.
+In `desktop/conf/pseudo-distributed.ini`, below the `[[interpreters]]` section of of `[notebook]`.

     [[[mysql]]]
     name=MySQL
     interface=sqlalchemy
     options='{"url": "mysql://${USER}:${PASSWORD}@localhost:3306/hue"}'

-#### Configure Apache Hive
+#### Apache Hive

 You can connect to an existing Hive instance or setup a new one locally.
-An easy way to setup Hive locally is using Docker.
+An easy way to setup one is with Docker.
 You could use this container for Hive 2.3.2 - https://github.com/big-data-europe/docker-hive.

     git clone https://github.com/big-data-europe/docker-hive
     cd docker-hive
     docker-compose up -d

 Just follow the above 3 steps and you would have a running Hive instance on jdbc:hive2://localhost:10000.
-Follow [testing section](https://github.com/big-data-europe/docker-hive#testing) in the readme of the above repo to check if things are working as expected.

 Now under Hue open `desktop/conf/pseudo-distributed.ini` file in a text editor, and modify the following options.

-Directly below the `[[beeswax]]` line, add the following.
+Directly below the `[[beeswax]]` line, add the following:

     # Host where HiveServer2 is running.
     hive_server_host=localhost